 5. Watch out for the big yellow bus.

 Make sure to talk to your new driver about school buses.
 Drivers should always yield to school buses when they are merging or turning.
 It’s also important to maintain a significant distance and be prepared to make unexpected stops.
-Parents will also need to follow these rules of the road.
+Parents also need to follow this back-to-school rule of the road.

 6. Get in the zone – the school zone.